zarf-dev/proposals/0013-improve-package-publish-ux/README.md

 [documentation style guide]: https://docs.zarf.dev/contribute/style-guide/ -->

 `zarf package publish` accepts either a directory with a `zarf.yaml` file or a created Zarf package.
 The behavior when accepting a directory is to create and publish a [skeleton package](https://docs.zarf.dev/faq/#what-is-a-skeleton-zarf-package).
 This is not intuitive, the average user would most likely expect a package to be built then published.
 They likely wouldn't know what a skeleton package is as well.
+Instead we will make an explicit command `zarf package publish skeleton` for skeleton package users.

 ## Motivation